-During the quarter ended September 30, 2015, BPNM repaid the full term loan outstanding of US\$12 million, along with US\$2.7 million of the working capital facility, reducing the term loan balance to nil and the working capital facility balance to US\$261,110.
+During the year ended December 31, 2015, BPNM repaid the full term loan outstanding of US\$16 million, along with US\$2.7 million of the working capital facility, reducing the term loan balance and the working capital facility balance to nil.

 Subsequent to quarter end, an unexpected delay in BPNM's nickel concentrate shipping schedule to Tianjin port, coupled with a further decline in the nickel price, resulted in a temporary tightness in working capital.
 Pala Investments ("Pala"), AMR's majority shareholder, agreed to provide a short-term bridging facility to the Company in amount of US\$2.1 million.
 The loan was utilized in early October 2015.
-The facility which is subject to an interest rate of 15% per annum and an arrangement fee of US\$105,000, has a term of two months and is secured by ordinary shares of AMR Nickel Limited which is owned 100% by the Company, and a guarantee of the Company.
+The facility which was subject to an interest rate of 15% per annum and an arrangement fee of US\$105,000 was secured by ordinary shares of AMR Nickel Limited which is 100% owned by the Company, and a guarantee of the Company.
 AMR Nickel Limited owns a 90% interest in BPNM.
-An initial principle repayment of US\$1,000,000 was made on November 11, 2015.
-AMR is in discussions with Pala to extend the maturity date of the loan.
+This loan was fully repaid in November 2015.